What’s the Weather Like in New York City?

 Since the 1970s, thirty hurricanes and tropical storms have tried to take a bite out of The Big Apple; the most recent was Hurricane Ida, which caused 43 deaths in New York in September 2021.

-The more dangerous and common storm is a Nor’easter, a low pressure system that forms when colder air from Canada meets warm air coming up the Gulf of Mexico.
+The more dangerous and common storm is a Nor’easter, a low-pressure system that forms when colder air from Canada meets warm air coming up the Gulf of Mexico.
 Nor’easters arrive with strong winds, heavy rain or snow, high tides, storm surge and serious attitude.
 While they can happen any time, they are most common from September to April.

 Hurricane or Nor’easter?